JoyceBi9551/JoyceBi/README.md

 # This is Joyce Bi
 # I love sleep, spending time with my friends, staying alone at night, fresh fruit tea, drink...
-# I just want to be a happy person who surrounded with loveness.